 Kefir Grains versus Kefir Powdered Starter

 Kefir is a fermented dairy product, like yogurt, but its mother culture consists of yeast and probiotic bacteria.
-Beneficial bacteria are all that is needed to make yogurt.
+To make yogurt, only beneficial bacteria are required.

 Any milk, raw or pasteurized, will work for making kefir.
-Yogurt has nothing on this in terms of complexity.
-It’s easy to make your own culture; mix your grains or powder with some milk, cover the jar, and let it sit at room temperature for 24 to 48 hours (adjusting up or down depending on the season of the year, the temperature of your house, etc.).
+Kefir is more complex than yogurt.
+It’s simple to make your own culture; mix your grains or powder with some milk, cover the jar, and let it sit at room temperature for 24 to 48 hours (adjusting up or down depending on the season of the year, the temperature of your house, etc.).

-Next, the kefir grains (if used) are extracted from the milk, transferred to a new milk container, and the resulting kefir is covered and chilled.
+Next, extract the kefir grains (if used) from the milk, transfer them to a new milk container, and cover and chill the resulting kefir.
 Alternatively, kefir can be made from powder, which can be reused by simply covering the finished product and storing it in the fridge until the next batch is ready.
 (Or, using the starter from the last batch to make the next batch, which is more like clabber if you use raw milk and more like a pure kefir starter if your milk was pasteurized.)

-I don’t want to overcomplicate things, as there are nuances even in what I’ve just described.
+I would rather not overcomplicate things, as there are nuances even in what I’ve just described.
 To keep things simple, we’ll compare kefir grains to kefir powder.

 You may use kefir grains or a commercial powdered kefir starter to prepare your milk kefir.
 This article will show you the advantages and disadvantages of using both.